 Output A is the random pattern of CVs, quantized to the scale chosen via parameter 2.
-The list of scales is the same as that for the Quantizer algorithm, above.
+The list of

 Output B is a trigger output.

 Parameter 0 sets the direction of rotation.
 The two directions have a different sound to the patterns they tend to generate.